binaryphile/binaryphile.github.io/_posts/2018-08-05-approach-bash-like-a-developer-part-9-another-test.md

 Let's look at the first test, piece by piece:

 {% highlight bash %}
-dir=$(mktemp --quiet --directory)
+dir=$(mktemp --directory) || return
 {% endhighlight %}

 Here we make the test directory.
+If it happens to fail, we bail here, returning the error code.

 {% highlight bash %}
-echo "source '$support_lib'; sourced" >"$dir"/example
+printf 'source "%s"\nsourced' "$support_lib" >"$dir"/example
 {% endhighlight %}

-This line creates the example file which will be sourced, importing and calling the *sourced* function.
-The semicolon separates the two statements so there only needs to be one *echo* statement.
+This line creates the example file which will be sourced, importing and calling the *sourced* alias.

 {% highlight bash %}
 (source "$dir"/example)